Hard Examples Are All You Need: Maximizing GRPO Post-Training Under Annotation Budgets: Analysis

 \section{Analysis}

-We will overview the analysis on why hard examples are most effective for GRPO training on reasoning tasks in this section.
-We examine learning dynamics through the lens of the ``learnable percentage" metric.
-Furthermore, we inspect performance on an out-of-distribution set to measure generalization capabilities when trained on different subsets.
+In this section, we try to better understand why hard examples are most effective for GRPO training in three ways.
+First, we examine learning dynamics through the lens of new metrics - ``learnable percentage".
+Second, we inspect performance on an out-of-distribution set to measure generalization capabilities when trained on different subsets.
+Third, we look at training just on examples where the base model is wrong vs where it is right.